SurajBhar/augmix/README.md

 ## Title
-Performance evaluation of Resnet18 & ConvNeXt_tiny on OOD (Out of Distribution) Robustness using Cifar-10-C and Cifar-10-P datasets
+"Performance evaluation of Resnet18 & ConvNeXt_tiny on OOD (Out of Distribution) Robustness using AugMix"

 ## Objectives